cssartori/pdptw-instances/solutions/README.md

 ## References

-SB &mdash; Carlo S. Sartori and Luciana S. Buriol. *A study on the pickup and delivery problem with time windows: matheuristics and new instances*, Computers & Operations Research (2020).
+SB &nbsp; &mdash; &nbsp; Carlo Sartori and Luciana Buriol.
+A matheuristic approach to the PDPTW (to be submitted)

-## Objective function

-For clarification, we describe the objective function of the problem and how solutions are compared for updating purposes.
-A solution *S* contains two values: *V(S)*, the number of vehicles (routes); and *C(S)*, the total cost (here, sum of travel times).

-Two solutions *S'* and *S''* are evaluated using the lexicographic order of the two values (first, vehicles; second, cost).
-First, the number of vehicles are compared and if *V(S') < V(S'')*, then *S'* is the best (or vice-versa).
-However, if *V(S') = V(S'')*, then the cost is compared and whichever solutions has the smallest cost is considered the best one.
+Shobb &nbsp; &mdash; &nbsp; Shobb &nbsp; < shobb `at` narod `dot` ru >

 ## File structure

-All solution files are structured in a common way.
-They follow the default format from the [SINTEF website](https://www.sintef.no/projectweb/top/pdptw/li-lim-benchmark/) for their PDPTW and VRPTW instances.
-The file [sample.txt](https://github.com/cssartori/pdptw-instances/blob/master/solutions/sample.txt) contains a sample description of a solution file to serve as example.
-Additionally, one may inspect any of the solution files to see the strucutre.
+All instance files are structured in a common way.
+They follow the default format from SINTEF's website for the PDPTW and VRPTW instances SINTEF maintains.
+The file [sample.txt](https://github.com/cssartori/pdptw-instances/blob/master/solutions/sample.txt) contains a sample description of a solution file.
+However, one can also inspect the solution files to verify their strucutre.
+Note that the depot is not included in the routes.
+Additionally, no time or load information is explicitly included, only the sequence of visits for each route.